github/scientist/README.md

 ## Hacking

 Be on a Unixy box.
 Make sure a modern Bundler is available. `script/test` runs the unit tests.
 All development dependencies will be installed automatically if they're not available.
-Science happens primarily on Ruby 2.1.0.
+Science requires Ruby 2.1.0.

 ## Maintainers